-7.1.2 Run data processing function and log artifacts
+3.1.3 Run your data processing function and log artifacts

-Functions are executed (using the CLI or SDK run command) with an optional handler, various params, inputs and resource requirements.
+Functions are executed (using the CLI or SDK run command) with an optional handler, various params, inputs, and resource requirements.
 This generates a run object that can be tracked through the CLI, UI, and SDK.
 Multiple functions can be executed and tracked as part of a multi-stage pipeline (workflow).

-When a function has additional package requirements or need to include the content of a source archive, you must first build the function using the project.build_function() method.
+When a function has additional package requirements, or needs to include the content of a source archive, you must first build the function using the project.build_function() method.